 Why do we operate like this?
 Because we recognise that when small businesses want money, they want it immediately.
 Having worked with thousands of small businesses like yours, we understand your needs and seek to champion them however we can.
 This is why our loans are developed in-line with your immediate needs in mind.
 Minimal form-filling, no charge on assets, speedy decision-making, and funds soon afterwards.
 It’s a formula that works, and allows business owners like you to get on with what you do best – running and growing your business.

 How do short-term loans differ from traditional bank funding?

-Many SMEs still turn to their bank first when seeking finance, but, in truth, this can be very limiting for a growing company.
+Many small business still turn to their bank first when seeking finance, but in truth, this can be very limiting for a growing company.
 Conventional business loans usually have a raft of conditions attached that many firms can struggle to meet.
 The process of applying for regular funding takes a huge amount of time and effort.
 And, too often, firms face disappointment when they fall short of traditional lenders’ strict criteria.

 How can unsecured funding be used by businesses?

-We have seen restaurateurs borrow to extend premises and increase covers.
+We’ve seen restaurateurs borrow to extend premises and increase covers.
 Bar and pub owners ask for cash to revamp décor, update their menus, and improve marketing.
 Retailers often want capital to buy stock in the run-up to busy trading times, or to increase their product range.
 Manufacturers may seek help to buy expensive plant and machinery, while those working in construction might get in touch after winning a new contract to get extra resources and to hire new staff.
-Businesses across the board sometimes also need help managing cashflow, whether to bridge the financial gap when invoices are waiting to be paid, or to keep the company account healthy during seasonal downturns.
+Businesses across the board sometimes also need help managing cash flow, whether to bridge the financial gap when invoices are waiting to be paid, or to keep the company account healthy during seasonal downturns.